hjhart/movie_queue/README.md

 ## Features

-- Plugs into RottenTomatoes for the meta data (coverart, metacritic score, rottentomatoes score, runtime, mpaa rating, link to RT to watch trailers)
+- Plugs into RottenTomatoes to retrieve movie metadata
-- Plugs into The Pirate Bay, Demonoid, and TorrentReactor to pull in search results
+- Queries multiple torrent sites – The Pirate Bay, Demonoid, and TorrentReactor – to pull in search results.
-- Know when your download is scheduled to finish and what percentage is done
-- Robust notification system that lets you know when downloads finish.
-- Remarkably simple method of adding new movies to the queue.
-- Simple UI with only a display of the movie cover art.
+- Track all of your downloads statuses from any web browser.
-- Easy to read tooltips for each movie for more detailed information on the homepage.
+- Easy to read tooltips for each movie for more detailed information.
-- "God" support that will watch resque workers and communicate with transmission
+- Easy setup - A lightweight [god](http://god.rubyforge.org/ "god") ruby script that will watch and keep side-processes running.
-- Transmission communicator updates download progress for each individual torrent.
+- Talks to [Transmission](http://www.transmissionbt.com/ "transmission") bittorrent client to retrieve your downloads statuses.
-- Automatic downloading of movies without having to select a torrent (coming soon)
+- Automatic downloading of a movie without having to select a torrent (coming soon)
-- Torrent preferences on filesize and types of rips to download (coming soon)
-- Web server accessible from anywhere will allow you to add movies on the go!
-- Streaming the movie directly from the browser (A big wishlist.
-Movie streaming is not my forte.
-Anyone want to help?)
-- Renaming the movie and dropping it into your media collection. (coming soon)
+- Robust notification system.
+- Simple UI and an efficient UX
+- Add movies from work, have them ready to watch when you get home!

 ## Installation

-### Check your prerequisites
+#### Check your prerequisites

-If you don't have redis, postgres, and transmission, please refer farther down to get them installed.
+Note: If you don't have redis, postgres, and transmission, please refer farther down to get them installed.

 ### Clone and bundle